raspy135/Qun-synthesizer/README.md

 	* Mono = Mono (2 OSCs per voice)
 	* Duo = Duo Tone (1 OSC per voice)

-	With duo tone mode, MIX should be middle and set the same parameters to both EGs.
+    (From firmware 2.10) When the mode is Duo or Poly Duo, MIX parameter and "OSC2 Env Sel" are ignored.
+MIX is set to middle, and OSC2 Env Sel is set to EG2.
+    You may want to use the same parameters between Osc1 and Osc2 with Duo mode.
+To copy the parameter from OSC1 to OSC2 (and EG1 and EG2), long press button 7.
+"OSCs synched" message will be shown.

 	Here is an example to set up Duo mode
-	1. Initialize tone
+	1. Initialize tone.
-	2. Set MIX to middle (64)
-	3. Set "OSC2 ENV SEL" to "EG2"
+    2. Configure OSC1 as you like.
-	4. Set this parameter to "Duo" mode
+	3. Set this parameter to "Duo" mode by pressing button 7.
+    4. If you want to copy OSC1 parameters to OSC2, in the same submode, long press button 7 until "OSCs synched" message shown.
 	5. Play two notes by external MIDI keyboard.
 You will hear two voices.

     Poly Mono and Poly Duo is for multiple device stacked configuration.
 You can use multiple Qun Synthesizers to build polyphonic synth.
 	Please see “Polyphonic setup” for detail.

 8. LFO SYNC SW